iAarush/cse15l-lab-report/Week-9-lab-report.md

 Chances are, you'll want to open the file editor mode first.
 To do this, we use the `i` command and enter insert mode (you'll notice your cursor magically appears again).
 Then, we can use the cursor to make edits (in this case, fixing bugs in the `reverseInPlace` method and `reversed` method).

 Now, let's assume we're done editing the code file and want to save our changes.
 What do we do?
+There are a few different commands that will achieve what we want now: `:x` and `:wq`.
+I'm sure that the underlying implementation is different, but they give us the same outcome: Saving the changes we made, and closing the file.
+This also returns us back to the standard Vim interface.

+Personally, I prefer the `:x` command because it's one less keypress, and because I learned it before `:wq`.
+However, in my experience, the `:wq` command is more popular and others are more likely to know it!
+(Not scientific, medical, legal, or financial advice)

+# Conclusion
+I'm sure that there's more to explore in Vim!
+It's got a vibrant community and it's been around for a long time.
+However, that's it for this lab report.

+I hope you enjoyed reading it, and hopefully I'll be able to write and share more things on my website soon!